tokisuno/blog/content/equip.md

 - Airpod Pros (2nd gen.)
     - Active noise cancelling is actually god's gift to neurodivergancy
     - Solid battery life but I feel like the ANC is getting worse on mine

-- Moan InkPalm 5 (1st gen.)
-    - 32GB/3GB
-    - Apps
-        - KOReader (great reading app. use this all the time)
-        - UnLauncher (good alternative to minimalism launcher)

 - Casio W800H-1BV
     - Cool watch